Content Audit Examples for Existing Pages

 Action: Consolidate or rewrite

-Next step: Choose the stronger URL, merge useful decision criteria, remove duplicate sections, and link to relevant alternative pages.
+Next step: Choose the stronger URL, merge useful decision criteria, remove duplicate sections, and add fit/not-fit boundaries before linking to relevant alternative pages.

 Example 3: Help doc that answers only the happy path